 Now the question is to defrost or not defrost?
 To defrost crab legs first rinse them in cold water then either: place in you refrigerator for at least 24 hours or into a pot of cold water for 4 to 6 hours.
 With defrosted crab legs, first you can simply grill them directly over medium high heat for 3 to 5 minutes per side or until the shells are hot to the touch or, wrap them in tin foil (essentially steaming them) over medium heat for 8 to 12 minutes.
 We have found that the results are about the same as grilling them frozen if you follow the instructions below.

 Wrap the leg clusters in heavy duty aluminum foil (you can do them individually or all in one large foil pack).
 Double up on the foil because these are pointy and will poke through.
-Grill using indirect medium high heat for 10 minutes for individually wrapped clusters, 15 minutes for multiple legs.
+Grill using indirect medium high heat for 10 minutes for individually wrapped clusters.
+Grill 15 minutes for multiple legs.
 Then move them over the heat for 3 to 5 minutes per side.
-You can remove them from the foil for this step if you want but that is not necessary.
-Wrapping them up in foil is essentially steaming them so they will turn out just like they would in your kitchen.
+You can remove them from the foil for this step if you want.
+Wrapping them up in foil is essentially steaming them.
+They will turn out just like they would in your kitchen.

 The three reasons we prefer this method is: